VinayakSingoriya/Kubernetes-In-Action/09_Services/02_NodePort/README.md

 By creating a NodePort service, you make Kubernetes reserve a port on all its nodes (the same port number is used across all of them) and forward incoming connections to the pods that are part of the service.

+A connection received on port <NodePort> of the first node might be forwarded either to the pod running on the first node or to one of the pods running on the other nodes.

 You can contact the NodePort Service, from outside the cluster, by requesting **\<NodeIP>:\<NodePort>** (anyone who has access to the node) or **\<ClusterIP>:\<Port>** (within cluster)